Tech-at-DU/d3-tutorial/08-axis/readme.md

 ![example 2](images/example-2.png)

+Here I added a horizontal and vertical axis.

 An axis is a series of labels that run along the horizontal and vertical axis of the graph.
 If you're thinking D3 has a tool to generate an axis you would be correct!

 ## Setting size and margins

 In the last example, we set the size by using hard numbers.
 This works but will create a lot of work for us if we need to change the size of our graph.
+Using hard numbers is also prone to errors.

 Our SVG viewport is 600 by 400 pixels and moved the graph inside these dimensions by 40 pixels on each side.